webplatform/docs/apis/canvas/TextMetrics/index.md

 standardization_status: 'W3C Candidate Recommendation'
 summary: 'The TextMetrics object of the canvas API.
 TextMetrics retrieves numeric informations like the width of a text that is drawn onto the canvas with the current font style.'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: Canvas
+  - Canvas
 uri: apis/canvas/TextMetrics

 ---